Tool Learning 1 - Use Fuzzilli on Real Targets

 2

-$ cd fuzzilli/Targets/Spidermonkey #Make sure under the fuzzilli directory
+$ cd fuzzilli/Targets/Spidermonkey # Make sure this is under the fuzzilli directory

-$ git clone https://github.com/mozilla/gecko-dev #Need some time, take a nap
+$ git clone https://github.com/mozilla/gecko-dev # This may take some time

-After copy the fuzzbuild.sh in Targets/Spidermonkey to the directory of gecko-dev/js/src, run it
+After copying fuzzbuild.sh from Targets/Spidermonkey to the gecko-dev/js/src directory, run it:

 1